zslayton/mai/README.md

 struct EchoCodec;

-// For a simple Echo server, we can use `String` as our Frame type impl Codec<String> for EchoCodec {
+// For a simple Echo server, we can use `String` as our Frame type.
+// This codec would work for both a client and server connection. impl Codec<String> for EchoCodec {
   // Provide a method to write a given frame to a byte buffer fn encode(&mut self, message: &String, buffer: &mut [u8]) -> EncodingResult {